-The pre-master's is a transfer and bridging programme for higher professional education (‘HBO’ in Dutch) or university education bachelor's students of Dutch universities who wish to obtain a university master's, but who cannot be admitted directly due to the prior knowledge requirements.
+The pre-master's is a transfer and bridging programme for higher professional education (‘HBO’ in Dutch) or university education bachelor's students who wish to obtain a university master's, but who cannot be admitted directly due to the prior knowledge requirements.
 Once you have successfully completed our pre-master's, you will be granted admission to the Master’s in Interaction technology.
 There are two enrolment moments per academic year: September and February.

 The pre-master’s goal is to prepare you for the Master’s in Interaction Technology.
 Also, it is a way to find out whether the programme Interaction Technology is the right study for you.
 Furthermore, the pre-master gives a good indication of the entrance level of our engineering programme, which means that you can verify if you can handle the level and study pace.
 You will be taught various scientific skills and your skills in mathematics will be improved.
 Depending on your prior knowledge, you will also attend courses related to Human Computer Interaction (HCI) and Artificial Intelligence (AI).
 If you manage to successfully complete the pre-master’s within one year, you will be able to enroll in the Master's of Interation Technology.
 After obtaining your master’s, you will be an engineer capable of creating impact by envisioning, designing and evaluating cutting edge technology that takes into account the complexity of human lives and environments.

 The pre-master's starts every February and September.
 After finishing you can directly enter the master's.
 Students doing their pre-master’s as part of their University of Applied Sciences degree (transfer minor/'Kies op maat') can enter the master’s in February or September after finishing their University of Applied Sciences bachelor's.